Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 \subsection{Phase 1}

-Let $\rho := \lceil \sqrt{n}\rceil$.
+Let $\rho := \lfloor \sqrt{n}\rfloor$.
 We will build a random walk that terminates with high probability at the time $T$ where the walk first visits the $\rho$-th \textit{distinct} vertex.
 Using the fact that the cover time of any unweighted undirected graph is $O(n^3$) and Markov's inequality, we see that an $O(n^3)$ length random walk covers the graph with probability at least $\frac{1}{2}$.
-Thus, for $c_2 > 0$, $T \leq O(n^3 \log c_2)$ with probability at least $1-\frac{1}{c_2}$.
-In particular, for later analysis, we choose $c_2 = \Theta\big(n^{1/2+c_1}\big)$. \footnote{Technically, by a result of Barnes and Feige \cite{FB}, in the first phase, a walk only needs to be of expected length $O(n^{1.5})$ to visit $\sqrt{n}$ distinct vertices.
+Thus, $T = \Tilde{O}(n^3)$ with high probability.\footnote{Technically, by a result of Barnes and Feige \cite{FB}, in the first phase a walk only needs to be of expected length $O(n^{1.5})$ to visit $\sqrt{n}$ distinct vertices.
 However, this bound only applies to undirected, unweighted graphs.
-We use the $O(n^3)$ bound on the cover time as an upper bound as this remains a valid bound in all later phases as well.
-The Barnes and Feige result does not hold in subsequent phases because those phases use a weighted graph.
-However, the $O(n^3)$ cover time does apply to the weighted graphs we use in later phases because these graphs are obtained by taking the Schur complement of the input graph.} Initially, we begin generating a walk of \textit{target length} $\ell := \Theta(n^3 \log c_2)$.
+In subsequent phases, we consider walks on the Schur complement graph, which is weighted.
+The Barnes and Feige result does not hold for weighted graphs.
+However, the $O(n^3)$ upper bound on the cover time remains a valid bound in later phases as well because the weighted graphs we work with are obtained by taking the Schur complement of the input (unweighted) graph.} Initially, we begin generating a walk of \textit{target length} $\ell := \Tilde{\Theta}(n^3)$.
+Specifically, we choose $\ell$ to be the smallest power of two at least $\log\big(\frac{4\sqrt{n}}{\epsilon}\big)n^3$.
+We choose this length so that $\ell \geq T$ in every phase with probability at least $\frac{\epsilon}{2}$ by the union bound and because powers of 2 are convenient.
 We will truncate this walk as needed so that the walk ends at time $T$.